-The constitution and law provide for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.
+The law provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.

-The country has cooperated with the Office of the UN High Commissioner for Refugees and other international refugee relief organizations.
+The country cooperated with the Office of the UN High Commissioner for Refugees and other international refugee relief organizations.

 Protection of Refugees